silverfisk/ec2-instance/README.md

 #
 # This module requires that the boto python library is installed, and that Ansible can use awscli.
 # You'll also need python boto3 & botocore ("pip install boto3 --user")
-# Execute with parameters: -e "CI_ENVIRONMENT_SLUG=dev" or similar to source the correct vars/ -file

 - name: "provision EC2 server pets"
   hosts: localhost